 Channels such as Stack Overflow are, at their core, communities where devs go to learn, educate, and share and discuss ideas, challenges, and solutions.

 Usually, companies that come up short in their B2D marketing strategies try to push their products on developers rather than collaborating with the community to improve product development.

-In our study, 65.7% of developers use social media to research or discover new solutions.
+In our research, we found 65.7% of developers use social media to research or discover new solutions.
 And 62.9% of developers use social media to learn new skills and improve their existing ones.

 To achieve success, it’s a best practice to embrace a peer-to-peer approach that focuses on offering genuine value to the community, regardless of whether they adopt your product.
 You can build genuine and long-lasting partnerships from these relationships and advocates for your product, even if specific developers don’t see a need for it in their own use case.

 Many developers participate in online conferences and local meetup groups.

 Attending these events is the most inexpensive way to get into developers’ faces.
 You’ll have the opportunity to network with devs between sessions and get quality marketing research.

 Sponsoring conferences and meetups are fantastic ways to build relationships with software engineers if you have the resources.
 Local meetups, specifically, are less expensive to sponsor.
 Funding an online conference could be more costly, but it can provide great exposure.